tier4/AutowareArchitectureProposal.iv/awapi/awapi_awiv_adapter/Readme.md

 | --- | :--------------------------- | :----- | :--------------------------------------------------------------------------------------- | :------------------------------------------ |
 |     | autoware_api_msgs/DoorStatus | status | 0:UNKNOWN, 1:DOOR_OPENED, 2:DOOR_CLOSED 3:DOOR_OPENING, 4:DOOR_CLOSING, 5:NOT_APPLICABLE | available only for the vehicle using pacmod |

-- Now, availale stauts is following: (0:UNKNOWN, 1:DOOR_OPENED, 2:DOOR_CLOSED, 5:NOT_APPLICABLE ).
+- Now, available status is following: (0:UNKNOWN, 1:DOOR_OPENED, 2:DOOR_CLOSED, 5:NOT_APPLICABLE ).
-- 5 (NOT_APPLICABLE) is published if the pacmod does not used
+- 5 (NOT_APPLICABLE) is published if the pacmod is not used
 - Due to the specifications of pacmod, the last door open / close command is published as the status.
 - The status is 0 (UNKNOWN) until the door open / close command is published once.